Integrable Floquet Time Crystals in One Dimension: The Basic Model and Dynamics

 models the additional roles of longer-range interactions.
 The first term is the transverse field, the second is the nearest-neighbor Heisenberg exchange, and the third is a 3-body interaction with strength $\lambda$ that can be used to model longer-range interactions that arise in quantum wires~\cite{3body:niu:2012,sarkar:2018}.
 The Jordan-Wigner transformation yields $\left|H_{1}\right|_{k}$ with $b_{k} = \cos{k} + \lambda\cos{2k}, \Delta_{k} = \sin{k} + \lambda\sin{2k}$.
 The Hamiltonian $\left|H_{1}\right|_{k}$ now contains two parameters, $g_{0}$ and $\lambda$, which can be adjusted independently.
-The Bogolon energies $E_{k}(g_{0}, \lambda) = \sqrt{\left[g_{0}-b_{k}(\lambda)\right]^2 + \Delta^2_{k}(\lambda)}$ for the pair $k, -k$ are the eigenvalues, as can be inferred by comparing them with Eq.~\ref{eq:BogHamiltonian}.
-Plots of these energies are provided in Fig.~\ref{fig:bogolon:energies} for several values of $g_0, \lambda$, including the gapless points at $g_0 = \lambda \pm 1$ (where the gapless point is at a high-symmetry point) and $g_0=-\lambda$ (non-high-symmetry point).
-Detailed profiles of the portrait of the equilibrium phase are discussed in~\cite{sarkar:2018, kumar:2021}.
-In the driven case, the additional parameter $\lambda$ allows the introduction of new solutions to equations~\ref{eq:tc:criteria} for any given $g_{0}, \omega$, ensuring that the time crystal phase remains rigid.
+The Bogolon energies $E_{k}(g_{0}, \lambda) = \sqrt{\left[g_{0}-b_{k}(\lambda)\right]^2 + \Delta^2_{k}(\lambda)}$ for the pair $k, -k$ are the eigenvalues, as can be inferred by comparing them with Eq.~\eqref{eq:BogHamiltonian}.
+Detailed profiles of the diagram of the equilibrium phase are discussed in~\cite{sarkar:2018, kumar:2021}.
+In the driven case, the additional parameter $\lambda$ allows the introduction of new solutions to equations~\eqref{eq:tc:criteria} for any given $g_{0}, \omega$, ensuring that the time crystal phase remains rigid.

 The dynamics induced by the driving protocol that alternates between $\left|H_{1}\right|_{k}$ and $\left|H_{2}\right|_{k}$ can now be studied to obtain the time crystal phase in a 2-parameter space of $g_{0}, \lambda$, whose phase profile we will explore in Sect.~\ref{sec:rigidity}.
 Quantum Floquet theory provides a powerful framework for analyzing this dynamics due to the presence of the time-periodic drive with period $T$ and frequency $\omega$ (see~\cite{ising:mbeng:2024, floquet:rahav:2003} and the references therein).
 If the quantum system is closed, then the central object is the propagator for multiple periods $U(nT) = \mathcal{T}\exp\left(-{i}\int_{0}^{nT}dt'\;H(t') \right)$, where $\mathcal{T}$ denotes time ordering, and $H(t')$ is the full time-dependent Hamiltonian.
 As a consequence of Floquet's Theorem, $U(nT)$ can be decomposed as $U(T) = e^{-iK(nT)} \left(e^{-iH_F T}\right)^n$, where $K(t)$ is the micromotion operator~\cite{bukov:2015} with period $T$ satisfying $K(t+T) = K(t)$ and can be set to vanish at $t=nT$ without loss of generality.
 In addition, $H_F$ is the time-independent Floquet Hamiltonian (also called the effective Hamiltonian).
 This decomposition allows the stroboscopic dynamics at integer multiples of the driving period to be governed by the simple exponential $U(nT) = \left(e^{-iH_F T}\right)^n$, while the micromotion operator $K(t)$ captures the intra-period oscillations.
 The Floquet Hamiltonian eigenvalues $\Omega_\alpha$ (quasienergies) are defined modulo $\omega$, and the corresponding Floquet states $\ket{\Psi_\alpha(t)} = e^{-i\Omega_\alpha t}\ket{\Phi_\alpha(t)}$ evolve as Bloch waves in time, where $\ket{\Phi_\alpha(t)}$ are the $T-$periodic Floquet modes.